 How Do Sharks Lay Eggs?

-Oviparous sharks deposit eggs which are usually protected by a leathery egg covering.
+Oviparous sharks lay eggs which are usually protected by a leathery egg covering.
 Species that lay eggs include bamboo sharks, swell sharks, bullhead sharks, carpet sharks, and others.
 Viviparous species have a placenta to nourish and sustain their offspring, and their pups are born alive and fully formed.
 Ovoviviparity, on the other hand, is the act of laying eggs inside the body.

 Thresher sharks, whale sharks, lantern sharks, frilled sharks, basking sharks, shortfin mako sharks, tiger sharks, angel sharks, and dogfish sharks are examples of ovoviviparous species.
 The gestation period of ovoviviparous sharks is unknown.
 However, it might take anywhere from a few months to over two years.